nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 ![sg-paris-split.png](sg-paris-split.png)

-By examining these details, it becomes evident that the number of records in the London nodes has been reduced by half following the network separation.
+By examining these details, it becomes evident that the number of records in London has been reduced by half following the network separation.

 Before 940 records 🏴󠁧󠁢󠁥󠁮󠁧󠁿
 ```text